conan-io/docs/reference/commands/misc/profile.rst

 .. code-block:: bash

-	$ conan profile [-h] {list,show,new,update,remove} ...
+	$ conan profile [-h] {list,show,new,update,get,remove} ...

-List profiles in the '.conan/profiles' folder, or show profile details.
+Lists profiles in the '.conan/profiles' folder, or shows profile details.
 The 'list' subcommand will always use the default user 'conan/profiles' folder.
 But the 'show' subcommand is able to resolve absolute and relative paths, as well as to map names to '.conan/profiles' folder, in the same way as the '--